ssapra/docs-build-service/installing.md

    **Note:** In the credentials file all the local paths need to be absolute.

-1) Create a parameters file that specifies the parameters for the installation.
+1) ### Create a parameters file
+   That specifies the parameters for the installation.
    This file will be used by `duffle` during the installation.
 This file can optionally be replaced by using the `--set` flag to set parameters explicitly as covered later.

     Here is a template for the `parameters.json` file